LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Retry_Sequence_TRS.md

 When got from SyncP,

-SDL must forward OnSystemRequest(request_type=EXTERNAL_PROPRIETARY, url, appID) with encrypted PTS snapshot as a hybrid data to mobile application with `appID` value.
+SDL must forward OnSystemRequest(request_type=PROPRIETARY, url, appID) with encrypted PTS snapshot as a hybrid data to mobile application with `appID` value.
 `fileType` must be assigned as "JSON" in mobile app notification.

 Note: SDL resends the `url` parameter to mobile app via OnSystemRequest only in case it receives `url` parameter within BasicCommunication.OnSystemRequest from SyncPManager (HMI_API).
 If SyncP doesn't send any URLs to SDL, it is supposed that mobile application will sent Policy Table Update data back to SDL.

-SyncP Note1: It's SyncP responsibility to encrypt PTS file and provide it to SDL via OnSystemRequest (HMI API `fileName` parameter).
+SyncP Note1: It's HMI responsibility to encrypt PTS file and provide it to SDL via OnSystemRequest (HMI API `fileName` parameter).

-SyncP Note2: It's SyncP responsibility to choose an application for sending PTU and start PTU timer or retry timer after sending OnSystemRequest to SDL.
+SyncP Note2: It's HMI responsibility to choose an application for sending PTU and start PTU timer or retry timer after sending OnSystemRequest to SDL.

-SyncP Note3: SyncP is responsible for initiating retry sequence.
+SyncP Note3: HMI is responsible for initiating retry sequence.
 In case the corresponding PTU timout or retry timeout expires,

-SyncP must
+HMI must
 send the new OnSystemRequest to SDL until successful Policy Table Update has finished or the number of retry attempts is limited by the number of elements in `seconds_between_retries` section of LPT.

 The timeout of the N retry must be count the following way by SyncP: